Observation

 Set aside time to watch

 Find a quiet moment to simply sit and watch your child play.
-Don’t interact, just observe.
+Don't interact — just observe.
+It's harder than it sounds, and surprisingly revealing.

 Take notes